interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 We can use the `record_informinit_gen_samples.py` script to do this.

-By default, the CLI arguments for `--swap_directions_from` and `--swap_directions_from` are empty.
+By default, the CLI arguments for `--swap_directions_from` and `--swap_directions_to` are empty.
 If we want to swap the 10th hx direction with the 12th hx direction and at the same time collapse the 5th hx direction into the nullspace, we simply add the arguments
 > --swap_directions_from 10 5 --swap_directions_to 12 None